TestProjects-Sigma/music_indexer/README.md

 - **Network Storage**: Local storage performs better than network-attached storage for bulk operations
 - **Regular Backups**: 🆕 Create backups regularly - they're much faster than re-indexing large collections
 - **Incremental Indexing**: 🆕 Subsequent indexing runs are much faster as they only process new/changed files
+- **Missing Track Workflow**: 🆕 Use export missing tracks feature to systematically improve playlist completion rates
+- **Batch Processing**: 🆕 Process multiple playlists, export missing tracks from each, then hunt for all missing music at once

 ### Data Protection